 It is obviously better for the mobile robot to have ability to avoid any useless behavior for seeking the optimal path.
-One of the useful strategy is to avoid collision against walls and obstacles which is relatively easy to implement into a robot with distance sensors, that is, the rule that if there is something at the left side then turn right, and if at the right side then turn left.
-To make the avoiding behavior smoother, we employ the following equation to decide the portion of turn.
+One of the useful strategy is to avoid collision against walls and obstacles which is relatively easy to implement into a robot with distance sensors, that is, the rule that move the agent apart from the obstacles.